MaksimLisovoi/phone-book-app/README.md

 ## Tecnologies

-This app was develop on Create react app, Redux toolkit, RTK query and Material UI for styles.
+This app was developed on Create react app, Redux toolkit, RTK query and Material UI for styles.
 Backend - Node Js.